dpasdar/k8s-kubeone-sample/README.md

 ## Create a Kubernetes Cluster using Terraform
 The provided sample creates a K8s cluster with HighAvailability(odd=3 number of master nodes).
 Make sure `terraform` and `kubeone` are already installed.
 1. Make sure a proper SSH key is provided.
 The existing keys in Hetzner can not be re-used.
 Update the key path in `terraform.tfvars` file.
+2. Go to the hetzner directory
-2. Load the HCLOUD_TOKEN env variable somehow, e.g. with the awesome [direnv](https://direnv.net/) tool.
+3. Load the `HCLOUD_TOKEN` env variable somehow, e.g. with the awesome [direnv](https://direnv.net/) tool.
+4. Adjust the `terraform.tfvars` accordingly
+5. Adjust the `kubeone.yaml` with the correct version of k8s
-3. Run the following commands to create the controllers
+6. Run the following commands to create the controllers

 ```
 terraform init